Did you know that medical professionals recommend that you live in a home with a proper humidity of between 40 and 60 percent?

 Humidity is the measurement of water content that's located in there air.
 When people talk about humidity levels, they're often referring to the level of relative humidity.

 The relative humidity is the percentage of the amount of water vapor in the air in comparison to the current temperature.
-The hotter the temperature gets, the more moisture is able to carry.
+The hotter the temperature gets, the more excess moisture is able to carry.

 How Does Humidity Affect Your Health?